Funeral Insurance, what is it and how does it work? Is it a good move for me?

 We advise you to select a reliable family member to handle your final needs.

-Further, an irrevocable life insurance trust can be set up that will protect your policy benefits from a Medicaid spend down in the instance you end up in a nursing home which will expire the vast majority of your assets.
+For some elderly people, an irrevocable life insurance trust can be set up that will protect your policy benefits from a Medicaid spend down in the instance you end up in a nursing home which will expire the vast majority of your assets.

 However, you will not be able to make any beneficiary changes or access any cash value of the policy if you place it in a irrevocable trust.
-That is how the money is compliant with Medicaid spend down laws in the event of nursing home confinement.
+This type of trust is how the money becomes compliant with Medicaid spend down laws in the event of nursing home confinement.

-For many people, these policies are an excellent way of covering the financial loss that occurs when a key family member passes on.
+For many people, these policies are an excellent, affordable way of covering the financial loss that occurs when a key family member passes on.

-You may get a quote in less than a minute in the sidebar to your right.
-These are free to you.
-It can get you in the ballpark with all the top funeral insurance companies out there.
-Again, just be reasonable with your health evaluation in the health class menu.
+Again, just be reasonable with your health evaluation in the “Health Class” menu on the quoter.
 If you are not sure, you are welcome to give us a call and we can get you the help you need.